nachazo/scryfalldler/README.md

                         you could force what will be used, for example "png" Default value: jpg.
-    -i, -file		Optional file location, with cards-per-line for export a concrete group of cards (a deck for example) like a set.
+    -i, -file		Optional file location, with cards-per-line for export a concrete group of cards (a deck for example - allows XMage .dck format) like a set.
-                        As scryfall does, will download last published version from each card.
+                        You could specify optionally the set for card edition (card|set) and collector number (card|set#collnum) (for example, for lands).
+If not, last published edition of the card will be downloaded.

 Site:
   https://github.com/nachazo/scryfalldler